 For 2010-2013, I had been leading Analytics & Optimization at IBM Research – Tokyo as the manager.
 I defined two new strategic research areas:

 - Analysis of stochastic interacting systems

 - Analysis of industrial dynamic systems

 For the analysis of stochastic interacting systems, our ultimate goal was to establish the methodology to analyze complex systems such as societies, cities and enterprises.
 I started several new and exciting projects across different industries.
-Among them, Frugal Intelligent Transportation Systems for Kenya was one of the most successful projects and in fact attracted a lot of attention in the media.
+Among them, Frugal Intelligent Transportation Systems for Kenya was one of the most successful projects and in fact attracted a lot of attention in the mainstream mass media.
 The key concept was “Frugal Innovation.”
 Instead of relying on expensive social infrastructure in the traditional way, we attempted to build a full-fledged ITS based only on cheap Web cameras empowered with a sophisticated image analysis and network inference algorithms (see the figure below).

 For more technical details, see:

 T. Ide, T. Katsuki, T. Morimura, and R. Morris, “City-Wide Traffic Flow Estimation from Limited Number of Low Quality Cameras” IEEE Transactions on Intelligent Transportation Systems, 18 (2017) 950-959 [link, slides for related paper].